The Role of Power in Leadership

 4. Be generous with information.
 If you are a central node or conduit of information, remember that keeping information to yourself can have negative consequences.
 Share information broadly and with integrity.
 You don’t want to be perceived as hoarding information for your personal gain.
 Of course, you don’t want to make the opposite mistake and reveal confidential or personal information.

 5. Make the most of your position.
-Research and experience suggest that authority does not automatically accompany a formal leadership role.
+Research and experience suggest that authority doesn’t automatically accompany a formal leadership role.
 We can all think of peers who, despite their similarities in tenure and level, may have more or less power than we do.
 In other words, position doesn’t always mean power.
 You may want to find some subtle ways to communicate your formal authority, such as including your title in your email signature, communicating in meetings where you normally keep quiet, or modifying your style of dress so that you resemble people at the level above you.
 This is also a good example of effective self-promotion at work.

 6. Develop your brand of charisma.
 How would you feel if you were in an audience where your normally low-key CEO “borrowed” the style of an energetic, larger-than-life motivational speaker?
 At best you might be amused; at worst, you would see the CEO as a pathetic impression of the real thing.